Who is it?

 and I wish for you to know me.

 Let’s prepare a cup of tea or coffee

 and let me share who I am and why I do what I do.

-I came to America from Israel at the age of twenty-one.
+I came to America from Israel at the age of twenty one.
 I grew up in a wonderful family, with four other siblings and two terrific parents.
 We were not financially wealthy.
-I remember my mom worked three jobs at times just to keep the family afloat while my dad built homes as a contractor.
+I remember my mom working three jobs at times just to keep the family afloat while my dad built homes as a contractor.

-I remember wearing hand-me-down clothes (which, by the way, I love doing with my girlfriends nowadays).
+I remember wearing hand-me-downs (which, by the way, I love doing with my girlfriends nowadays.)
 I shared one room with my three sisters growing up, and I fondly recall talking late into the night, sharing secrets, crushes on boys, and heart-wrenching love stories that went as quickly as they came.
 This sisterly intimacy affected how bonded we became.
-This is what I value today in friendships, relationships, and work places— the shared bond, value system, the human need to have positive and healthy relationships that bond us together.
+This is what I value today in friendships, relationships, and workplaces— the shared value system, humans’ need to have positive and healthy relationships that bond us together.

-I learned what makes a leader and what causes a leader to stay a leader.
-I experienced the great feelings of teamwork and togetherness, and I also saw the results and consequences of being alone and rejected from the group.
+I learned what makes a leader and what causes a leader to remain a leader.
+I experienced the great feelings of teamwork and togetherness, and I also saw the results and consequences of being alone and rejected from a group.

 Living in America, I have been privileged to learn from forward thinkers such as Oprah Winfrey, Gabrielle Bernstein, Brené Brown, Shirzad Chamine and so many other spiritual teachers and mentors.
 I treasure the feeling that I stand on shoulders of giants—Jews, as well non-Jews.
 All of these individuals contributed to who Dorice Horenstein is.

 To get to where I am now, I had to sit still and listen to my inner voice.
 To my conscience.
 And I needed to hear where I should go, what my compass should be.
 How I will direct my path.